 Let me put in the legwork for you.
 I spend my time trying out as many dating sites as I can so you can spend more time on the legit ones and avoid the scams.
 This month, I’ve been diving deep into Lava Life and this is my experience.

 Let’s start with a high-level overview of the site.
-As usual, I’m using Adult Friend Finder as a baseline for comparison since it’s probably the most well-known and reliable hookup site out there.
+As usual, I’m using AFF as a baseline for comparison since it’s probably the most well-known and reliable hookup site out there.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.